-Self Analysis is simple and easy.
-Only a vast and complete understanding of the human mind such as that possessed by L. Ron Hubbard could evolve such a system.
-For although the reader may never be aware of it, an enormous amount of technical knowledge and experience underlies Dianetic Self Analysis.

-In using Self Analysis the reader will experience things he had not thought possible.
+Self-Analysis is simple to understand and practise.
+Yet, although the reader may never be aware of it, an enormous amount of technical knowledge and experience underlies Scientology ...
+In using Self-Analysis the reader will rapidly experience things he had not thought possible.
 For anything as fundamental as this system, capable of producing the results it produces, could not be otherwise than powerful.